FACT-Finder-Web-Components/shopware6-plugin/README.md

 [![Build status](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/workflows/build/badge.svg)](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/actions)

-This document helps you to integrate the FACT-Finder® Web Components SDK into your Showpare6 Shop.
+This document helps you to integrate the FACT-Finder® Web Components SDK into your Showpare Shop.
 In addition, it gives a concise overview of its primary functions.
 The first chapter *Installation* walks you through the suggested installation process.
-The second chapter *Settings* explains the customisation options in the Showpare6 backend.
+The second chapter *Settings* explains the customisation options in the Showpare backend.
 The final chapter *Exporting Feed* describes how to use provided console command to export the feed.

 - [Requirements](#requirements)